mambastudio/GridAnalysis/README.md

 laboratory exposes a **Compress** checkbox for direct comparison.

 > **Memory-layout scope:** This project does not treat the Java in-memory
-> representation as a finished optimization.
+> representation as a finished optimisation.
 Java records and ordinary arrays
 > are used to express and validate Hagrid's data shapes and algorithms; a
 > `SmallCell` record is not guaranteed to occupy the same packed bytes as the
 > CUDA structure because JVM object headers, references, alignment, and runtime